Fordalex/asteroid_game/readme.md

 ### Asteroid

 - Add a minigun to the player when it's activated.
-- Add a flame for when the player moves around.
 - Let the player purchase more powerful jets to move the player quicker.
+- Add sounds to each section of the game.
+- More feedback to the user after an item is purchased.

 ### Mastermind